jordenc/tv.horizon.ziggo/README.md

 **Want to show your appreciation for this app?
 A donation is possible via http://www.d2c.nl **

 You first need to have the IP-address of your Horizon box.
+Make sure this is a fixed IP address, or otherwise the device cannot be controlled.
 You can only control it if it is in the same network as Homey.

 Enables the following actions to use in your flows:
 - Toggle power